sylphlab/zen-coder/memory-bank/activeContext.md

 ## Next Steps
 1.  **Diagnose `Model: undefined`:** Re-examine `ConfigResolver`, `AiStreamer`, and `SendMessageHandler` focusing on how `modelId` is determined and passed specifically for DeepSeek.
 Add more targeted logging if necessary.
 2.  **Diagnose Delayed Name Display:** Trace how `providerName` and `modelName` are passed from `SendMessageHandler` to `HistoryManager.addAssistantMessageFrame` and included in the initial `HistoryAddMessageDelta`.
 Verify the frontend store (`activeChatHistoryStore`) correctly applies this initial data.
-3.  **Test Vertex AI:** Thoroughly test Vertex AI integration, including dynamic project/location fetching and selection via dropdowns.
+3.  **Test Vertex AI:** Thoroughly test Vertex AI integration, including dynamic project fetching/selection.
+Location is currently text input.
 4.  **Test Core Functionality:** Once the above are resolved, re-test basic chat, streaming, persistence, and suggested actions.
 5.  **Resume Image Upload:** Continue implementation.
 6.  **Compliance Review & VS Code Tool Enhancements:** As before.